 - watermark (Europa series: portrait watermark)

-- security threadhologram (Europa series: portrait hologram)
+- hologram (Europa series: portrait hologram)

-- see-through number
+- see-through number (only first series)

 - special printing ink (Europa series: emerald number)